Securiti launches Gencore AI, a holistic solution to build Safe Enterprise AI with proprietary data - easily

 • Under Article 10 of LPPD, the data controller must inform the data subject in every situation where their data is processed.

 • The data controller must also erase, destroy, or anonymize personal data if the data subject demands it despite the data being processed under LPPD's provisions.
-In this regard, the Board has issued an Regulation on the Erasure,
+In this regard, the Board has issued a Regulation on the Erasure, Destruction, and Anonymizing of Personal Data (published in the Official Gazette dated October 28, 2017, numbered 30224).

 • Destruction and Anonymizing of Personal Data (published in the Official Gazette dated October 28, 2017, numbered 30224).